Emberlynn-Loo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation: Caution:** <br>
 * The `RELATIONSHIP_TYPE` "family" is not allowed.
-The address book will throw an error asking the user to be more specific about the family relation.
+The address book will throw an error asking the user to be more specific about the family relation. <br>
-* The correct way to do this is to enter the exact family relation (bioparents, siblings or spouses) as the `RELATIONSHIP_TYPE`.
+* The correct way to do this is to enter the exact family relation (bioparents, siblings or spouses) as the `RELATIONSHIP_TYPE`. <br>
-* When adding a pre-defined familial relation (bioparents, siblings or spouses), the roles entered must be the ones predefined for them (e.g. adding a bioParents relationship with `father` as one of the roles will result in an error as the predefined roles are `parent` and `child`).
+* When adding a pre-defined familial relation (bioparents, siblings or spouses), the roles entered must be the ones predefined for them (e.g. adding a bioParents relationship with `father` as one of the roles will result in an error as the predefined roles are `parent` and `child`). <br>
 * If you are adding a `siblings` or a `spouses` relationship, the gender of the specified person's role in the relationship must match the gender of the person's `Sex` attribute.
 It's all about keeping the mystical balance in our enchanted world of GENE-NIE!
 * Adding more than 2 bioParents relationships with the role `child` to a Person is not allowed.
-One person can only have a maximum of 2 bioParents relationships with the role `child`.
+One person can only have a maximum of 2 bioParents relationships with the role `child`. <br>
 * Once you add a custom role-based `RELATIONSHIP_TYPE` with the defined roles, you cannot add another relationship with the same `RELATIONSHIP_TYPE` but different roles.
-To do this, you must first delete all relationships with the `RELATIONSHIP_TYPE`.
+To do this, you must first delete all relationships with the `RELATIONSHIP_TYPE`. <br>
 * Next, even if no relationships are using the `RELATIONSHIP_TYPE`, it will still be stored in the database with the defined roles.
-Hence, you will have to delete it from the database using `deleteRelation /RELATIONSHIP_TYPE` before you can add a new relationship for it with new roles.
+Hence, you will have to delete it from the database using `deleteRelation /RELATIONSHIP_TYPE` before you can add a new relationship for it with new roles. <br>
 * Once you add a role-based relationship, you are then unable to add a roleless relationship with the same `RELATIONSHIP_TYPE`.
 To do this, you must follow the same steps above to remove the `RELATIONSHIP_TYPE` and all relationships associated with it from the database.
 </div>